awsdocs/amazon-rds-user-guide/doc_source/Appendix.MariaDB.Options.md

 ### Removing the MariaDB Audit Plugin<a name="Appendix.MariaDB.Options.AuditPlugin.Remove"></a>

 Amazon RDS doesn't support turning off logging in the MariaDB Audit Plugin\.
 However, you can remove the plugin from a DB instance\.
-After you remove the MariaDB Audit Plugin, you need to restart your DB instance to stop auditing\.
+When you remove the MariaDB Audit Plugin, the DB instance is restarted automatically to stop auditing\.

 To remove the MariaDB Audit Plugin from a DB instance, do one of the following:
 + Remove the MariaDB Audit Plugin option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
 For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)
 + Modify the DB instance and specify a different option group that doesn't include the plugin\.
 This change affects a single DB instance\.
 You can specify the default \(empty\) option group, or a different custom option group\.
 For more information, see [Modifying a DB Instance Running the MariaDB Database Engine](USER_ModifyInstance.MariaDB.md)\.